Website relaunch without ranking loss: The complete guide

 Business reasons:

-- The business model has changed (new target audience, new products)
+- The business model has changed (new target group, new products)

-- Regulatory requirements (e.g., accessibility) require fundamental changes
+- Regulatory requirements (e.g., accessibility) necessitate fundamental changes.

 Content reasons:

-- The page structure has grown chaotically over the years
+- The site structure has grown chaotically over the years.

-If you are unsure whether a relaunch is the right path, we offer a free initial consultation at GoldenWing.
-Often a targeted web design optimization is more worthwhile than a complete relaunch.
+If you're unsure whether a relaunch is the right path, we at GoldenWing offer a free initial consultation.
+A targeted approach is often worthwhile.Web design optimizationmore than a complete relaunch.

-Before you change anything, you need to know the current state:
+Before you change anything, you need to know the current situation:

 - Crawl the entire website (Screaming Frog, Sitebulb)

-- Export all URLs with page type, title, meta description
+- Export all URLs with page type, title, and meta description.

 - Document all rankings (Google Search Console, Ahrefs, SEMrush)

-- Identify the top pages by traffic and rankings
+- Identify the top pages based on traffic and rankings.

-- Measure current Core Web Vitals (our guide helps)
+- Measure the current Core Web Vitals (Our guide will help)

-- Check current indexing status (Google Search Console -> Pages)
+- Check the current indexing (Google Search Console → Pages)

 |---|---|---|---|